DecoratedWings/HapticDao/README.md

 # Instructions For Judges for Chainlink Hackathon 2022:

-1) Clone the repository and cd into hapticdao/hapticreact, then just like any othe react project:
+1) Clone the repository and cd into hapticdao/hapticreact, then just like any other react project:
     ```
     $ npm install